Skip to main content

 The World Health Organization (WHO) declared the outbreak of the coronavirus disease 2019 (COVID-19) a pandemic in March 2020.
 As scientists and public health experts rush to find solutions to contain the spread, existing and emerging technologies are proving to be valuable.
 In fact, governments and health care facilities have increasingly turned to technology to help manage the outbreak.
 The rapid spread of COVID-19 has sparked alarm worldwide.
 Many countries are grappling with the rise in confirmed cases.
 It is urgent and crucial for us to discover ways to use technology to contain the outbreak and manage future public health emergencies.

-A virtual assistant that provides users with accurate information about government responses, emergency resources, statistics on COVID-19 while utilizing grassroots feedback, streamlining medical supply chains with blockchain and AI techniques address potential accessibiliy issues among the most vulnerable groups.
+The winning solution, GOvid-19, is a virtual assistant and chatbot that provides users with accurate pandemic-related information about government responses, emergency resources, statistics on COVID-19 while utilizing grassroots feedback, streamlining medical supply chains with blockchain and AI techniques address potential accessibility issues among the most vulnerable groups.

 Tracking Coronavirus